High-level consent management service with built-in banner UI and preferences modal.

 lynkow.consent.show()

-Hides and removes the consent banner from the DOM.
-Does not affect stored consent preferences.
-No-op on server or if the banner is not shown.
+hide(): voidHide and remove the consent banner from the DOM.
+Does not affect stored consent preferences (the user will not be re-prompted on the next page load if they already chose).
+No-op on server or if the banner is not currently shown.

 Returns: void